antoineruzette/stroma-spatial-analysis/README.md

 - StarDist extension for QuPath

 ## Distribution
-Our image analysis pipeline is distributed as a collection of QuPath scripts for image processing and Python notebooks for statistical analysis and visualization.
+Our image analysis pipeline is distributed as a collection of Groovy scripts for image processing in QuPath and Python Jupyter notebooks for statistical analysis and visualization.

 This repository is distributed under the MIT license.
 You are free to use, modify, and distribute the code as long as you provide proper attribution to the authors.